iahmadhabibx/personal-projects/README.md

   Generate random passwords with mix characters of your choice.
 In case of success or error, get a notificaton popup as well<br/><br/>
 7: Image editor<br/>
   Upload supported image and edit them with handy text tools and image filters on the go<br/><br/>
+  Generate random passwords with mix characters of your choice.
+In case of success or error, get a notificaton popup as well<br/><br/>
+8: Todo app<br/>
+  Add your dail tasks.
+Check them out.
+Tasks will be added in beautiful colorful layout<br/><br/>